 My approach to lifestyle change is to work in phases.
 Each phase provides you with the tools and structure needed to move forward with the next.
 Conquering each step allows us a natural and more permanent way to enact real change in our lives.

-If you are ready to stop making excuses and start living positive, fit and happy, here is your new program:
+If you are ready to stop making excuses and start making a permanent lifestyle change, here is your new program:

 Phase 1: Mindset, Planning & Support